Associate of Applied Science in Veterinary Technology

 • The selection committee will review your Intent Form documents and invite candidates to be interviewed in March.
 Candidates not selected will be notified via email.

-• Candidates invited to the program will be contacted by phone and will receive a letter from the program coordinator.
+• Candidates invited to the program will receive a letter from the program coordinator.
 Selected candidates will be required to complete the Selection Process by submitting proof of current rabies and diphtheria/tetanus vaccinations and a current physical.
 Please include in the subject line your last name.